clayball/shell-shovel-demo/README.md

 Shell Shovel
 ============

 I put this together to demonstrate shell shoveling using netcat.
+I admit, creating these shell scripts is a little silly, however, it is for demonstration.

 ## Running the demo